Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: Sparse-DeRF

 where $\textbf{t}_{min}$, $\textbf{t}_{max}$, $\bar{\textbf{p}}_{u}$, and $\bar{\textbf{p}}_{f}$ indicate $min(\{\textbf{t}^{i}_{target}\})$, $max(\{\textbf{t}^{i}_{target}\})$, the normalized mean over the up axes of all target poses, and the mean focus point by solving a least squares problem, respectively. $\textbf{R}(\cdot,\cdot,\cdot)$ and $\epsilon$ indicate camera rotation matrix to make the sampled camera roughly focus on a central point of a scene and a small jitter value added to the focus point, respectively.
 To the end, sampled camera poses $S_{\textbf{p}}$ is formulated as

 In addition to leveraging previously unseen rays, we employ hidden rays derived from the characteristics of the estimated blur kernel, harnessing supplementary information exclusively presented in blurry inputs.
 The blur kernel, denoted as $h$ in Eq. \ref{eq:blurring_process}, generates the ray transformation to approximate the color composition process of the blur, regardless of the kernel types, as demonstrated in Deblur-NeRF~\cite{ma2022deblurnerf} and DP-NeRF~\cite{lee2023dpnerf}.
-Motivated by the commonality in the color composition process across various blur kernels, the kernel-induced transformed rays $\textbf{r}_{q}$ are introduced as additional unobserved rays, which are referred to as hidden rays, to enforce depth smoothness constraint.
-As the hidden rays $\textbf{r}_{q}$ are not directly presented in the training data for the DeRF system, they serve as supplementary out-of-distribution data for imposing depth smoothness, similar to the aforementioned unseen rays.
-In addition, the incorporation of depth smoothness on hidden rays effectively addresses geometric inconsistency across the 3D space of blurry images within the specified training view.
-This capability stems from the broader coverage of the estimated hidden rays, facilitated by the implicit inclusion of camera motion information in blurry images.
+Motivated by the commonality in the color composition process across various blur kernels, these kernel-induced transformed rays $\textbf{r}_{q}$ are introduced as additional unobserved rays, which are referred to as hidden rays, to enforce depth smoothness constraint to the blur kernel.
+As the hidden rays $\textbf{r}_{q}$ are not directly presented in the training data for the DeRF system, they serve as supplementary data for imposing depth smoothness regularization effect to the blur kernel and stabilize the complex optimization of blur kernel and radiance fields.
+In addition, the incorporation of depth smoothness on hidden rays effectively help alleviate the geometric inconsistency across the 3D space of blurry images within the specified training view.
 Therefore, our integrated unobserved rays for depth smoothness are defined as an integrated set of unseen rays and hidden rays as

 where $r_{iu}$ and $r_{us}$ denote integrated unobserved rays and unseen rays, respectively.
 For more intuitive understanding, the $\textbf{r}_{q}$ and $\textbf{r}_{us}$ are illustrated in~\figurename~\ref{fig:difference_hidden_rays}.